 He’d say, my precious jewel don’t worry, I am fine.
 You fret too much!”

 She knew different though, his feet couldn’t take much more.

 He needed shoes.
 His circulation was growing worse each day.
 The snow and ice would melt underneath the warmth of his feet and his feet would be blue from the freezing temperatures and blistered from the day’s long walk to work.
-She would remove his shoes and socks and pray over his feet as she washed them and put on clean socks.
+She would remove his shoes and socks and pray over his feet as she washed them out each night and put them by the fire to dry.
 She would look at her hands next to his feet and although her hands were worn, his feet were a mess.
 The lump increased in her throat, and she began to think about the children of Israel and how the Bible said their shoes never wore out, in over forty years.
 Again, she tried to swallow it but it exploded in her throat like a bomb and she thought she would choke.

 She tried to take a sip of her tea, but the sight and the thought made her want to throw up.
 “I’m getting sick,” she thought.
 “I am sick,” a voice said behind her.
 She whipped around but no one was there.
 “I’m sick of hoping against hope,” she yelled at the empty room.
 “There are no shoes coming,” the invisible voice answered.
 “Just give up, just give up, God is not anything but your silly imagination.
 You and your family are ended today,” it whispered.

 The presence in the room was dark, it was bitter and the smell was making her sick.
 It seemed as if the entire room was closing in and spinning.
 She ran over thinking she would vomit and opened the front door to run outside.

 She expected to feel the freezing cold air, harsh and bitter, hit her in the face like a slap against her cheek but, instead, of it being cold and icy, it felt warm and soft.